semanticarts/gist/docs/Contributing.md

 -----

 - There are a variety of ways to contribute to the ongoing evolution of gist: commenting on issue threads; upvoting issues; submitting bug reports, feature requests, and pull requests.
 - All bug reports and feature requests should be submitted via issues in this repository rather than through email, the website contact form, or other communication channels, and all discussion will be tracked through comments on the issue.
-These practices ensure that requests are addressed transparently and systematically, and that all discussion is recorded and preserved in a single, public location.
+These practices ensure that requests are addressed publicly, transparently, and systematically, and that all discussion is captured and preserved in a single public location.
 - External contributors may submit a pull request (PR) accompanied by an issue.
 These will be reviewed as part of our regular triage process, and will either be accepted and merged to develop, accepted with requested modifications, or rejected and closed.
 Submit only an issue if you have a request without a solution; submit a PR with the issue if you have a proposed solution that you would like to implement.
 External contributions should conform to the requirements for issues and PRs outlined in the following sections.

 Submitting an Issue